OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/11 October 2014.md

 ---

 ## Control System & Sociopolitical Manipulation

 - **Paul** was not the evil manipulator portrayed by Unterbrink
 - Paul was of the **Herodian family** and not from Tarsus, despite legend
 - Paul's "pay taxes" message was part of being "wise as a serpent," delivering "**milk**" in letters while reserving "**meat**" for in-person teaching
+- The Jesus myth is an amalgamation of Mithras and Caesar stories.
+- Roman authorities altered and co-opted Caesar's teachings of care and kindness for the masses, leading to creation of a pacifying religion.
+- Christianity's Eucharist borrowed from both Mithraic tradition and Caesar’s compassion for the hungry and his troops.

 ---

 ## Esoteric Work & Personal Development